Niddrie

 Niddrie has a typical household mix, with a fairly typical median household size

-Family households constitute 73.0% of all households, including 37.1% couples with children, 22.5% couples without children, and 11.7% single parent families.
-Non-family households comprise the remaining 27.0%, with lone person households at 24.3% and group households making up 2.7%.
-The median household size is 2.6 people, aligning with Greater Melbourne's average.
+Family households account for 73.0% of all households, including 37.1% couples with children, 22.5% couples without children, and 11.7% single parent families.
+Non-family households constitute the remaining 27.0%, with lone person households at 24.3% and group households comprising 2.7% of the total.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households